algofoogle/tt04-raybox-zero/demoboard/README.md

 You can run this example by:

-1. Going to the 'REPL' tab in the Commander (continuing from above).
+1. Going to the 'REPL' tab in the Commander.
 2. Pressing CTRL+E to go into "paste" mode.
 3. Copy-pasting the contents of the file above into the REPL -- make sure you use Ctrl+**Shift**+V to paste.
 4. Pressing CTRL+D to then commit/execute the code.